sparrc/cookbook/readme.md

 Banana Bread
 ================================================================================

-- serves 5-6
+- serves 8
 - 1 hour

 #### Ingredients

-- 3 very ripe bananas
+- 4 very ripe bananas
-- 1/4 cup (60ml) olive oil (or 5 tbsp butter)
+- 1/3 cup (80ml) olive oil
-- 1/4 cup (60ml) maple syrup
+- 1/3 cup (80ml) maple syrup
+- 1 tbsp vinegar (white or apple cider)
-- 1 tbsp brandy or bourbon (optional)
+- 2 tbsp brandy or bourbon whisky (can sub water)
-- 200g flour
-- 1/2 tbsp flax seeds
-- 1/2 tbsp poppy seeds
-- 1/4 tsp salt
-- 1/4 tsp cinnamon or pumpkin pie spice
+- 1/4 tsp cinnamon
+- 2 tsp ground flax seeds
-- 1/2 tsp vanilla extract
+- 2 tsp poppy seeds
-- 45g walnut pieces
-- 1.5 tsp baking powder
+- 1 tsp baking soda
+- 250g flour
-- extra walnut pieces for topping (optional)
+- 60g walnut pieces

 #### Directions:

-1. Mash the bananas with the oil and maple syrup.
+1. Mix all wet ingredients with the bananas and mash well.
-2. Add the rest of the ingredients, folding in the walnuts and baking powder last.
+1. Add the spices, seeds, and baking soda and mix into liquid.
+1. Stir in flour and walnuts.
-3. Mix well with a spatula and pour into a bread pan, then top with extra nuts.
+1. Mix well with a spatula and pour into a bread pan.
-4. bake at 350 F (175 C) for 50-60 minutes.
+1. Bake at 350 F (175 C) for 55-60 minutes.

 Bean and Veg Coconut Curry
 ================================================================================